rajayonin/render-2025-template/README.md

-# render-2025-template
+# Template for render-2025

-Template for 2025 project
+This repository contains a template for the project assignment in the Computer Architecture course at Universidad Carlos III de Madrid.